 Helen Keller’s Life and Legacy

-The name Helen Keller is known around the world as a symbol of courage in the face of overwhelming odds, yet she was much more than a symbol.
-She was a woman of luminous intelligence, high ambition and great accomplishment, she was driven by her deep compassion for others to devote her life to helping them overcome significant obstacles to living healthy and productive lives.
+Helen Keller is known the world over as a symbol of courage in the face of overwhelming odds.
+Yet she was so much more.
+A woman of luminous intelligence, high ambition and great accomplishment, she was driven by her deep compassion for others to devote her life to helping them overcome significant obstacles to living healthy and productive lives.

 1880: On June 27, Helen Keller is born in Tuscumbia, Alabama.